arvigeus/AZ-204/Learning Path/Service Bus.md

 ## Discover Service Bus queues, topics, and subscriptions

-The messaging entities that form the core of the messaging capabilities in Service Bus are queues, topics and subscriptions, and rules/actions.
+The messaging entities that form the core of the messaging capabilities in Service Bus are **queues**, **topics and subscriptions**, and rules/actions.

 ### Queues